JetBrains/Qodana/topics/inspection-profiles.md

 ## Existing %product% profiles
 {id="inspection-profiles-existing-profiles"}

-<link-summary>Out of the box, Qodana provides the qodana.starter and qodana.recommended profiles.</link-summary>
+<link-summary>Out of the box, Qodana provides the qodana.starter, qodana.recommended, and qodana.sanity profiles.</link-summary>

 Out of the box, you can use the following %product% profiles: